thegetty/ACNLPatternTool/README.md

 ### setup Netlify (first time only)

-1. login to netlify from the commandline `docker-compose exec frontend npx netlify login`
+1. login to netlify from the commandline `npx netlify login`
-2. link the folder to netlify `docker-compose exec frontend npx netlify link`
+2. link the folder to netlify `npx netlify link`

 ### build the app (every time)

 1. `docker-compose exec frontend npm run build`

-### deploy the built app to netlify
+### deploy the built app to netlify (NOTE outside of docker as it will freeze)

-1. `docker-compose exec frontend npx netlify deploy --dir=build --prod`
+1. `npx netlify deploy --dir=build --prod`